-The United Airlines MileagePlus program is offering up to 75% bonus miles on all miles purchases until 3 July 2017 (US time) – good for cheap Star Alliance redemptions to Asia and beyond.
-The offer seems to vary for different people, but should at least have one tier that offers up to 75% bonus.
+The United Airlines MileagePlus program is offering up to 100% bonus miles on all miles purchases until 12 September 2017 (US time) – good for cheap Star Alliance redemptions to Asia and beyond – at least until the number of miles to redeem goes up in November 2017.

 This guide covers United’s MileagePlus program’s redemption opportunities and shows how deals like this can be good for First and Business Class travel to Asia.

 An example redemption

 Based on the lowest price available in this promotion, you can fly Business Class between New Zealand and Southeast Asia for $940 USD + taxes.

 For 50,000 MileagePlus miles, you could make a one-way Business Class redemption on Singapore Airlines from Wellington to Singapore with a 1.5 hour layover in Canberra.